MediaX-SJTU/MediaX/content/publication/MEMC-Net/index.md

 ---
-title: 'Unsupervised Segmentation Framework with Active Contour Models for Cine Cardiac MRI'
+title: 'MEMC-Net: Motion Estimation and Motion Compensation Driven Neural Network for Video Interpolation and Enhancement'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lianyu Du
+  - Wenbo Bao
-  - Liwei Hu
+  - Wei-Sheng Lai
   - Xiaoyun Zhang
-  - Yumin Zhong
-  - Ya Zhang
+  - Zhiyong Gao
-  - Yanfeng Wang
+  - Ming-Hsuan Yang

 # Author notes (optional)
 # author_notes: